B0_std.LogProgram log.

 *)The type for reporting levels.

-val set_level : level -> unit
+val set_level : level -> unitset_level l sets the reporting level to l.

-val level_to_string : level -> string
+val level_to_string : level -> stringlevel_to_string l converts l to a string representation.

 type ('a, 'b) msgf =